ssmm1315/ELKStack1/README.md

 - Update the hosts file to include the group the private ip address and the path
 - Run the playbook, and navigate to VM to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+_ Answer the following questions to fill in the blanks:_
 - _Which file is the playbook? https://github.com/ssmm1315/ELKStack1/blob/master/Ansible       Where do you copy it?_ nano a new file in the /etc/ansible DIR and copy playbook into the new file
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 Hosts file How do I specify which machine to install the ELK server on versus which to install Filebeat on?_Using groups in the host file [webservers] [elk]
 - _Which URL do you navigate to in order to check that the ELK server is running?